Silverbelly/SE-Bootcamp-Project1/README.md

 Planning documentation for the site is included in:
 - User Stories.docx - the user stores for required functionality
-- /wireframes - screen layouts
+- /wireframes - screen layouts, open the .html versions for easy viewing in browser

 ##### Basic functionality
 - When users access the site, a home page will welcome them.